 Additionally, the quadriceps take on some of the load while moving forward, forced to maintain different degrees of flexion.
-This anti-extension force performed by the core in effort to stabilize the lumbar spine, may result in the “lower abs” feeling sore and worked the next day.
+This anti-extension force performed by the core in an effort to stabilize the lumbar spine, may result in the “lower abs” feeling sore and worked the next day.
 (It’s really your psoas!)

 How To Do It Right